pglass/iterm-tool/README.md

 #
 id = "my-project-local-dev"

-# `directory` is the working directory for all sessions in this file.
+# `directory` is the default working directory for all sessions in this file.
 #
-#   If unset, assumes the current working directory.
+#   If unset, the current working directory is used.
+#   Sessions can override this directory.
+#
-#   (This example uses '.' - the current directory - so that the example
+#   (This example uses '.' - the current directory - so that this example
 #   is runnable on any machine.)
 directory = "."